safashafeeque/clinical-risk-factor-analysis-diabetes/README.md

 - Glucose showed the strongest association with diabetes outcome in this dataset
 - BMI showed a moderate association with diabetes outcome
-- Age showed a weaker but still relevant association
+- Age showed a weaker but still significant association
 - BMI overlapped considerably across groups and did not clearly separate diabetic and non-diabetic individuals on its own
 - Data cleaning was necessary because several variables contained implausible zero values